omidarmat/onLearn/sql.md

 GROUP BY user_id;
 ```

-> A corner case about the `COUNT` aggregate function: the count function does not count if the given argument is `NULL`.
-For instance, if we count the rows in the photos table by the `user_id` column, only the photo rows that have an actualy user ID will be counted.
+> **A corner case about the `COUNT` aggregate function:** the count function does not count if the given argument is `NULL`.
+For instance, if we count the rows in the photos table by the `user_id` column, only the photo rows that have an actual user ID will be counted.
 If there is a photo with the `user_id` set to `NULL`, the `COUNT` aggregate function will not count it.
 To go around this limit you can pass `*` to the `COUNT` function.
 This is true in almost any case that we are using the `COUNT` function.

 ```sql
 SELECT COUNT(*) FROM photos;